-If your bipolar disorder symptoms make it difficult to stick to a strict routine, you might prefer a flexible role.
+If your bipolar disorder symptoms make it difficult to stick to long working hours or a structured work environment, you might prefer a flexible role.
 A growing number of jobs can be done from home with a flexible schedule and workload.

 What are some good jobs for people with bipolar disorder?

 Like you, we know that everyone has their own strengths, interests and skills.
 Searching for the ideal job is an individual process.

 At APM, our employment consultants work closely with people like you to discover work opportunities that are a good fit for them.
 We believe everyone has the right to experience the benefits of meaningful work and a supportive work environment.

 Here are some job ideas to help you start brainstorming.
 For more individual career advice and assistance, get in touch with APM today.

 Technical and copy writers often work from home creating or editing content for businesses, schools and other organisations.
 If you have a knack with words and want a flexible role, this might be a good fit for you.

 Receptionists are responsible for tasks such as answering phone calls, booking appointments and greeting customers.
 Businesses of all shapes and sizes need receptionists.
 When you find a supportive work environment, reception work can provide a low stress and stable routine.